rpf13/Do-You-Know-It/TESTING.md

 - Feedback card filling in form
     - missing one of the mandatory fields & getting an error
-    - klick on cancel button to leave
+    - click on cancel button to leave
     - filling out complete form and submit
     - confirmation site w. redirect back to main site after a few seconds